Safe Routes to Schools

 If you are driving to or from school it is critical that you keep all children (and adults) safe by observing the following safety rules:

 - Speed limit maximum in driveway and parking areas is 5 MPH.

 - No parking is permitted during school hours in driveway or the bus circle.
-The middle lane parking in the upper parking area has been discontinued and parking is no longer allowed in the middle of this parking area.
-Parking is only allowed in visitor spots, in the new lower parking lot or outside school grounds on street (i.e., Tolman Drive near back school entrance).
+Parking is not allowed in the middle of this parking area.
+Parking is only allowed in visitor spots, in the lower parking lot or outside school grounds on street (i.e., Tolman Drive near back school entrance).

 - Drop-off and Pick-up at loading zone only on lower blacktop.
 NOTE: There is no drop-off/pick-up yellow curb in upper parking lot.
 All drop-off/pick up is on lower blacktop ONLY.

 - Cars may form a line prior to pick-up at either 1:00 PM or 2:15 PM, depending on day and school release time.

 - At dismissal, parents who park in either parking lot must leave their cars and accompany students across the blacktop to return to their cars.
 Students are not allowed to walk unaccompanied across the pick-up area to parked cars.